Maps and video show site of Francis Scott Key Bridge collapse in Baltimore

 Video captured the moment the heavily loaded container ship struck a bridge support, sending sections of the overpass tumbling into the river below.

-Officials said in a news conference that a mayday had been issued before the collision, which allowed officials to stop traffic onto the bridge.
+Officials said in a news conference that the ship had reported losing power and a mayday had been issued before the collision, which allowed officials to stop traffic onto the bridge.
 Officials did not clarify how many vehicles were on the bridge at the time of the collapse.

 Moore said he "can confirm that the crew notified authorities of a power issue," and he said that the decision to stop traffic onto the bridge "saved lives last night."